isabella232/community-53/content-format-templates/technical_youtube_video_guide.md

 ### Steps in TimeStamp

-The Step sections are the parts of your tutorial where you describe what the reader needs to do.
+The Step sections are the parts of your tutorial where you describe what the audience needs to do.
 A step contains commands, code listings, and files, and provides explanations that not only explain what to do but also why you’re doing it this way.

-You can include each step in the YT video description with the exact time on the video, so the audience can manovrate quickly.
+You can include each step in the YT video `description` with the exact time on the video, so the audience can maneuver quickly.

-If step 1 is in the `03:15` minute, then you can put the time in the description of the video as `03:15` and it will link with that minute on the video.
+If step 1 is in the `03:15` minute, then you can use the time in the description of the video as `03:15` and it will link with that minute on the video.

 Procedural tutorials should start each step title with the number of the step, example `1.
-03:15`:
+03:15 ...`:

 > `1.
 03:15 Creating an API service`

 Focus on the audience.
-Instead of phrases like “We will learn” or  “I will explain”, use phrases like “You will build” or “you will create”.
+Instead of phrases like **“We will learn”** or  **“I will explain”**, use phrases like **“You will build”** or **“you will create”**.

 - End each step with a transition sentence that describes what the reader accomplished and where they are going next.

 ### Conclusion, End Screen

-The conclusion of your YT video should summarize what the reader has accomplished by following your tutorial.
+The conclusion of your YT video should summarize what the reader has accomplished by following your video tutorial.

 Instead of using phrases like **“we learned how to”**, use phrases like **“you configured”** or **“you built”**.